vollbrechteric/WatchGuard-FirewallUpgrade/README.md

 6) This script have just gotten a few improvments and more can for sure be made along the way ;)</br>
 -- Best RGDS André - Nadox AB - www.nadox.se</br>

+Archiving this project as this can now all be done through the WatchGuard Cloud.